 A collection of contiguous census blocks used by mapmakers to draw districts.
 Composed of 600 - 3,000 people.

-This is when voting district lines across the country are redrawn to determine who represents the people of your state.
+When voting district lines across the country are redrawn to determine who represents the people of your state.

 A government body that researches, drafts, and/or draws district maps for legislatures and Congress.